Cloud Ctrl

 Frequently Asked Questions

-Why don't I see the Governance menu item?
+Why don't I see the Governance or Compliance menu items?

 The Governance feature must be enabled on your account.
 If you do not see it in the sidebar, contact your account manager or support to request access.